magentabusiness/magentabusiness.github.io/_includes/templates/edge/guides-banner-edge.md

 {% if currentGuide != "GettingStartedGuide" %}
-- [Getting started guide](/docs/{{docsPrefix}}getting-started/) - Provide quick overview of main ThingsBoard Edge features.
+- [Getting started guide](/docs/{{docsPrefix}}getting-started/) - Provide quick overview of main IoT Hub Edge features.
 Designed to be completed in 15-30 minutes:
 {% endif %}
 {% if currentGuide != "InstallationGuides" %}
-- [Installation guides](/docs/user-guide/install/{{docsPrefix}}installation-options/) - Learn how to setup ThingsBoard Edge on various available operating systems and connect to ThingsBoard Server.
+- [Installation guides](/docs/user-guide/install/{{docsPrefix}}installation-options/) - Learn how to setup IoT Hub Edge on various available operating systems and connect to IoT Hub Server.
 {% endif %}
 - Edge Rule Engine:
 {% if currentGuide != "RuleChainTemplates" %}
-  - [Rule Chain Templates](/docs/{{docsPrefix}}rule-engine/rule-chain-templates/) - Learn how to use ThingsBoard Edge Rule Chain Templates.
+  - [Rule Chain Templates](/docs/{{docsPrefix}}rule-engine/rule-chain-templates/) - Learn how to use IoT Hub Edge Rule Chain Templates.
 {% endif %}
 {% if currentGuide != "ProvisionRuleChainFromCloudToEdge" %}
   - [Provision Rule Chains from cloud to edge](/docs/{{docsPrefix}}rule-engine/provision-rule-chains/) - Learn how to provision edge rule chains from cloud to edge.